MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-manual-package.md

 ## Steps

-1. Log in as root or a user with sudo privileges (`sudo su`).
+1. Log in as root or as a user with super user privileges (`sudo -s`).
 The following instructions assume user privileges with the sudo override.

 2. Verify system repositories are up to date:
 		[username] $ `sudo yum clean all`